na-na-hi/renget/archive/smgenlorePh2P2.md

    From a nearby rafter, Danzaburou drunkenly calls him a huge dumb faggot an offers him a drink.
 Tsukuyomi reactively goes to kill him with a shuriken just because he's there, but only hits a statue; before Danzaburou pledges allegiance to Tsukuyomi from behind said statue.
    Danza and Tsukuyomi then have a drink of sake *(tl;dr Japanese beer)* at the end of the world.
 Danza gives some sage advice that Tsukuyomi that one does not simply defeat Cthulhu, and he should sit back and just enjoy the time he has left with company, instead of getting into fights with his siblings *(even though.... well, they're all inferrably dead now, now that Amaterasu is dead)*.
 Perhaps even, if things recover, he should appreciate what little time and offerings others can spare some for him *(God and Mortal alike)*, instead of scorning them for the time they're unable to give him.
 Tsukuyomi evidently takes heed of this wisdom and grows from the experience (for now), as his spergout ends here, his Worshippower-thieving not spreading to the rest of the world.

    *You wouldn't know this \*slightly important\* ~~side-arc finale~~ 'offscreen' detail if you were just reading the lore via GN and watching the cutscenes... because much of it was in Danza's fucking design breakdown.
 This is how scattered the lore is, you can thank me later.
-In fact, I'm genuinely convinved that unironically only 1/3rd of the Smite FRIENDS lore was actually released and that there may have been other things going on; given its' event was in a similar coding format to the later Yuletide 'Minor Event' that ran alongside the next arc's Odyssey - to which likewise, far more Lore was datamined as oppose to actually released.
-Believe you me, I've scraped through everywhere you can think of to find what could possibly remain; but we can blame dogshit coding and nobody caring about the lore at the time as for why its installments were never released.
+In fact, I'm genuinely convinced that unironically only 1/3rd of the Smite FRIENDS lore was actually released and that there may have been other things going on; given it's event was in a similar coding format to the later Yuletide 'Minor Event' that ran alongside the next arc's Odyssey - for which likewise, far more Lore was datamined as oppose to actually released.
+Believe you me, I've scraped through everywhere you can think of to find what could possibly remain; but we can blame dogshit coding and nobody caring about the lore at the time as for why it's installments were never released.
 And, you can't datamine something that isn't in the game any more.*

 ***

    *Accompanying his release, there was also a nice animation explaining Danzaburou's pre-story / schtick of him being a door salesman scammer, with Danzaburou scamming Kuzenbo with leaves disguised as alcohol.
 Nothing to do with the lore whatsoever.
 Aside from that, and my speculation above, the lore was pretty anemic for a few months.
-Have an aside instead.*
+Have an aside instead, to pad out the time a bit for pacing's sake.
+Maybe a drink break too?
+Grab some beer.... or some sake?!
+Eh?
+Get it?
+Beer = Sake, but for sakes's sa- ~~I'll stop now.~~*

 ***Tanuki & Robin Hood Aside***: *https://rentry.org/smgenloreasidespt2#tanuki-robin-hood*